NFL Draft 2020: Start time, date, schedule, TV channel, live stream, order

 2020 NFL Mock Draft

 Click here for Peter King’s NFL mock draft, where QB Joe Burrow from LSU goes to the Cincinnati Bengals as the number one overall pick in 2020.
-Check out the full draft order, mock drafts, rankings and more draft coverage at Rotoworld.com.
+Check out the full draft order here, plus mock drafts, rankings and more draft coverage at Rotoworld.com.
 For first-round rumors of what teams might do, click here.

 NFL Draft 2020 order for the first round